 Step 3: Receive your QR code

-After purchase, you will receive an email with your activation QR code in less than 5 minutes.
+After purchase, you will receive an email with your activation QR code within 5 minutes.
 Save that email: you will need it in the next step.

 Step 4: Scan the QR and install the eSIM